 I think copying is one of the most useful tools available to us, and that everyone should try copying this or that to see what happens, but a full scale copying isn't beneficial on a daily basis- it's most useful as a temporary tool to see what works and what doesn't.
 Using someone else's look as a template for your own is wonderful, accompanied with doing the work to personalize it so that it fits you like a glove.

-I see women try to copy a look or archetype (fantastical beauty, base 5) and become quite frustrated that it isn't working- that nothing is working.
+I see women try to copy a look or style type and become quite frustrated that it isn't working- that nothing is working.
 That's because to copy wholesale is to try on a costume.
 There is much to be learned from trying on a costume, but it's important to remember that it is a costume until you've drawn in other elements and tailored it to the particulars of your beauty.

 3. Are you asking for feedback with a closed mind?